 $100/person ($90 for museum members)

 Chef’s Table is a coveted interactive dining experience like no other in Northwest Arkansas.
 Enjoy a four-course meal of uncommon, yet contemporary, American cuisine.
 The menu changes with the seasons to highlight the freshest regional ingredients.
-Chef McCormick’s dishes, set against unique and inventive backdrops, have the power to create an unforgettable shared experience among guests.
+Our head chef’s dishes, set against unique and inventive backdrops, have the power to create an unforgettable shared experience among guests.
 We offer you a remarkable and memorable culinary journey.
-During your meal, enjoy a lively conversation with Chef William McCormick, head chef of Eleven, on topics ranging from ingredients, wine and cooking techniques, inspirations behind each dish, and the art of creating five-star cuisine.
+During your meal, enjoy a lively conversation with our head chef of Eleven, on topics ranging from ingredients, wine and cooking techniques, inspirations behind each dish, and the art of creating five-star cuisine.

 Locally Sourced Ingredients: We have an appreciation for our history, the region, and tradition.
 We are proud of our local farmers and ranchers, those who have done the work to get such delicious ingredients through our kitchen door.
-Chef McCormick’s goal is to make as much of what is used from scratch as possible – we think that is what makes cuisine authentic.
+Our head chef’s goal is to make as much of what is used from scratch as possible – we think that is what makes cuisine authentic.
 We locally source our ingredients from farms throughout the region.
 Always fresh, always inventive.

 Please note: We kindly ask for no menu substitutions.